Frequently Asked Questions

 A: Nature conservation actually aligns well with the interests of the world's poor.
 About 1.1 billion people depend on protected areas for their livelihoods (source).
 And natural ecosystems are essential for maintaining the Earth's life support systems (see the next question/answer), including agriculture and fisheries, on which many rural people depend for their livelihoods.

 There have been instances in which long standing human communities have been expelled from protected areas.
-ICFC is generally opposed to such action.
-But protected areas provide many benefits to rural communities.
-These include: access to non-timber forest products (such as Brazil nuts, fruits, fuelwood, and medicinal plants); maintenance of local water regimes and climate; provision of habitat for crop/horticultural pollinators; ecotourism; and payments for ecosystem services.
+ICFC is opposed to such action.
+Protected areas provide to rural communities that include: access to non-timber forest products (such as Brazil nuts, fruits, fuelwood, and medicinal plants); maintenance of local water regimes and climate; provision of habitat for crop/horticultural pollinators; ecotourism; and payments for ecosystem services.
 ICFC is particularly keen on involving local communities in what tropical ecologist Dan Janzen calls "biodiversity development" (protection, monitoring, restoration, scientific research, nature interpretation, etc.).

 Conservation is not only about protected areas.
 It also involves helping rural communities adapt to living in harmony with nature.
-A few examples: bird-friendly shade-grown coffee cultivation; planting of trees to prevent erosion and improve water regimes; minimizing conflicts with elephants or other wildlife; and deploying solar or high-efficiency stoves to preserve woody vegetation.
-There are many such actions that help both poor rural people and nature.
+A few examples: planting of trees to prevent erosion and improve water regimes; innovative ways to avoid conflicts with elephants or other wildlife; and deploying solar or high-efficiency stoves to preserve woody vegetation.
+Such actions that help both poor rural people and nature.

 Q: If we conserve more natural ecosystems, how